 Ed Fong, WB6IQN, designed this 2meter/440 dualband J-pole antenna made of 300 ohm twin-lead that fits inside this thin-walled PVC pipe.
 This is a true 1/2 wavelength performance at both VHF and UHF and with low SWR and was featured article in Feb 2003 issue of QST.
-Ed, a local ham and PhD in engineering, sells these antennas at HRO on Lawrence Expwy in Sunnyvale for about $25.
+He also has a 220 MHz version.
+Ed, a local ham and PhD in engineering, sells these antennas for about $30 buy-it-now on ebay, his seller ID is antennas_iqn.
+See listings here.
 Email for Ed is edsantennas at gmail dot com.

 This is one of many websites discussing Ed's antennas, this is to specifically illustrate PVC field base deployment.